Dehghanni/Teofl/Writing.md

 More important than …, is …

+Also important is …, …(define the term)

+Of importance is the fact that ...

 pivotal reason

 … is of paramount concern (to …) …

+Of paramount concern is …

 … must be given precedence.

 … is a chief concern.

-Of paramount concern is …

 … with scant regard for …

 Until recently, there hadn&#39;t been a whole lot of attention paid to …

 … is usually more … the more … the …

-Also important is …, …(define the term)

-Of importance is the fact that ...

-Examples of this abound in the world.

 .
 But prior to that, …